ChenjieXu/pyzxing/README.md

 ## Features

-- Super easy to get hands on ZXing with Python
+- Super easy to get hands on decoding qrcode with Python
 - Structured outputs
 - Scan multiple barcodes in one picture
 - Scan multiple pictures in parallel, which speeds up 77%